daxcee/sahat.github.com/_posts/2015-10-05-cross-country-road-trip-in-tesla-model-s-day-5.md

 ![](/images/blog/tesla-road-trip-day-5-22.png)

-There will be two more blog posts in this series — *Day 6* and *Epilogue*, which I will post tonight and tomorrow, respectively.
+There will be one more blog post in this series — *Day 6*, which I will post tonight or tomorrow.